Sciguy429/Qcode-Breakout-Board/README.md

 # Qcode-Breakout-Board

-This is an inprogree project that attempts to readd Qcode displays to lower end motherboards.
-Basic files are currently preset for anyone currious, further information and devolopment will be comming in the future.
+This is an inprogress project that attempts to re add Qcode displays to lower end motherboards.
+Basic files are currently present for anyone curious, further information and development will be coming in the future.